Banner Health

 Your provider may recommend:

-• Antidepressants (SSRIs or SNRIs)
+• Antidepressants such as SSRIs or SNRIs

-• Beta-blockers for physical symptoms like trembling
+• Beta-blockers to reduce physical symptoms like rapid heart rate

 Lifestyle and stress management